 Support the Fight Against Teen Drug Addiction and Overdose

-If someone you love is addicted to drugs and alcohol, don’t let another day pass without trying to help.
-One way to communicate to your loved one that their drug and alcohol abuse is deadly and reaching a crisis point is a drug rehab intervention.
-It is at an intervention that you can help your loved one understand that drug and alcohol rehab is the only way to effect positive change in their lives.
+If someone you love is addicted to drugs and alcohol, don’t let another day pass without trying to get him the help he needs.
+Drug intervention is one way to communicate to your loved one that his drug and alcohol abuse is deadly and reaching a crisis point.[iii]
+By holding an intervention, you can help your loved one understand that drug and alcohol rehab is the only way to begin the journey to recovery.

-If you would like assistance finding a professional interventionist or a place for your loved one in drug rehab, contact us at Michael’s House today.
+If you need help finding a professional interventionist or a place for your loved one in drug rehab, contact us at Michael’s House today.